stefanhansatos/gitpitch-template/how/PITCHME.md

 Operating on Peer Devices

 - Distributed systems instead of client-server
-- Isomorphic clients need bootstrap server at most
+- Isomorphic clients need only bootstrap server
 - User devices as alternative to big providers
 - Edge aware infrastructure
 - Protocol-based and language-agnostic